 2 Set yourself up as an industry expert

 In addition to building brand awareness, you’ll also set yourself up as an industry expert.
 This is why selecting your speaking topics is so important for pitching podcasts.
-When you join a conversation, you want to be sure that you’re offering value to the audience and not just trying to sell them on who you are.
+When you join a conversation, you want to be sure that you’re offering value to the audience and not just trying to sell them who you are.
 As you prepare to pitch yourself or jump on an interview, make sure whatever topic you’re talking about leaves the listener ready to take action in some way.

 3 Connect with ideal clients